p-98/name-resolution/README.md

 # Nameresolution to De Bruijn indices

-The project provides an example of practical uses of dependent types.
+This project provides an example of practical uses of dependent types.
 They are used to create a simple expression language that cannot fail during evaluation because the guarantees that all referenced variables exist and have the correct type are enforced by the AST.

 ## Structure